-The District believes that order and discipline must be a shared responsibility among school, home and community.
 This Code of Conduct was developed in collaboration with students, parents, teachers, administrators, school safety personnel and other Board-approved school personnel.
-Finally, it is our belief that, to be effective, such a code
+Finally, it is our belief that, to be effective, such a code must:

-- 1. identify, recognize and emphasize acceptable behavior; - 2. identify, recognize and prevent unacceptable behavior; - 3. promote self-discipline; - 4. consider the welfare of the individual as well as that of the school community as a whole; - 5. promote a close working relationship between parents/guardians and the school staff; - 6. distinguish between minor and serious offenses, as well as between first time and -repeated offenses; - 7. provide disciplinary responses that are appropriate to the misbehavior; - 8. outline procedures to ensure that the code is administered in a way that is fair, firm, reasonable, and consistent: - 9. encourage a high regard for every person's right to reasonable hearing procedures and due process when accused of misconduct; - 10. comply with the provisions of federal, state and local laws, as well as the guidelines and directives of the New York State Department of Education and the Board of Regents.
-(See "Dignity for All Students Act" information on-page 14 16)
+- 1. identify, recognize and emphasize acceptable behavior; - 2. identify, recognize and prevent unacceptable behavior; - 3. promote self-discipline; - 4. consider the welfare of the individual as well as that of the school community as a whole; - 5. promote a close working relationship between parents/guardians and the school staff; - 6. distinguish between minor and serious offenses, as well as between first time and repeated offenses; - 7. provide disciplinary responses that are appropriate to the misbehavior; - 8. outline procedures to ensure that the code is administered in a way that is fair, firm, reasonable, and consistent: - 9. encourage a high regard for every person's right to reasonable hearing procedures and due process when accused of misconduct; - 10. comply with the provisions of federal, state and local laws, as well as the guidelines and directives of the New York State Department of Education and the Board of Regents.
+(See "Dignity for All Students Act" information page)

-A school's primary concern in establishing a Code of Conduct is to enable our young people to feel and be safe while in school, or at school sponsored events. as well as become responsible, respectful and caring citizens within the school and community settings.
+A school's primary concern in establishing a Code of Conduct is to enable our young people to feel and be safe while in school, or at school sponsored events.
 To that end, the District provides PBIS in all our schools.
 PBIS stands for Positive Behavioral Interventions and Supports.
 The purpose of PBIS is to make schools more effective learning environments for all students.
 PBIS is an evidence-based framework which emphasizes the prevention of school discipline problems.
 PBIS provides ideas to support teaching, modeling and recognizing, appropriate behavior in schools.
 It also identifies systems for logically responding to classroom and individual student problems.
 By reducing behavioral problems, PBIS creates and maintains safe learning environments where teachers can teach and students can learn.
 Each school in the district has a PBIS team that is charged with educating students and staff in the principles of PBIS, tracking behavioral data and executing action plans to minimize negative behaviors and recognize positive behavior.
 In addition, the district provides a variety of programs and services which promote the development of good character, including the knowledge, skills, and abilities that enable each student to make informed, responsible choices.
 The Board of Education is responsible for ensuring that essential policies are established to effectively promote safety, as well as the social, physical, emotional, and intellectual growth of the students.
 Administrative regulations and practices are developed and enforced by the school administration and staff.
 Rather than being solely punitive in nature, the primary focus of discipline in the WCSD shall be to teach students appropriate behavior and good decision-making skills.
 PBIS use provides a framework for all our staff to teach appropriate behaviors and it maximizes the academic engagement and achievement for all students by: